Azure/azure-iot-sdks/c/serializer/samples/devicetwin_configupdate/readme.md

 device: raspberrypi3/raspberrypi2
 language: c
 ---
-How to Update and Reboot an IoT Device with Azure IoT Device Twins
+How to Update Configuration and Reboot an IoT Device with Azure IoT Device Twins
 ===
 ---